replikation/What_the_Phage/README.md

 ![](https://github.com/replikation/What_the_Phage/workflows/Syntax_check/badge.svg)

 * by Christian Brandt & Mike Marquet
-* **this tool is currently under heavy development, so excpect bugs but feel free to report issues**
+* **this tool is currently under heavy development, so expect bugs but feel free to report issues**

 ## What is this Repo?